SaiKumarOfficial/video-search-and-prediction-endpoint/README.md

-# Orbit: Video Search and Classification
+# ISRO Video Search Engine and Classification

 ## Overview

-Orbit is a web application designed to facilitate video search and classification, specifically tailored for content relevant to the Indian Space Research Organisation (ISRO).
+Orbit(named it as) is a web application designed to facilitate video search and classification, specifically tailored for content relevant to the Indian Space Research Organisation (ISRO).
 The application employs a Long-Short Term Memory with Recurrent Convolutional Networks (LRCN) model for video classification.
 It supports five initial class labels: 'Animation', 'Graphics', 'IndoorControlRoom', 'OutdoorLaunchpad', and 'PersonCloseUp'.
 Utilizing Annoy for efficient embedding representation, the application provides users with the ten most relevant videos using Approximate Nearest Neighbors (ANN).

 ## Problem Statement